maxwellbenton/manager-readme/manager_readme.md

 ### Diversity

-I believe my team must be ideologically, culturally, gender identity, religious identity, favorite Roman poetically diverse.
-This is very important to me as our curriculum must connect wider and faster than has been done as yet.
-If your identity is not respected by me, I need to fix it.
-If your identity is not respected by our team, we need to fix it.
+I believe my team must be ideologically, culturally, gender identity, religious identity, etc.  If you feel identity is not respected by me, _I_ need to fix it.
+If your identity is not respected by our team, _we_ need to fix it.
 This is not negotiable.

 <a name="systems"></a>